Bhardwaj-Saurabh/Retrieval_Augmented_Generation_from_Basic_to_Advance/RAG_notebooks/Pythonic_RAG/Introduction_to_RAG.md

   - Contact lists
   - Documents or notes
 - This allows assistants to generate responses, drafts, or reminders that are **highly personalized and context-aware**.

----

-# 3. Architecture of a RAG

-A **RAG system** enhances the capabilities of a **Large Language Model (LLM)** by connecting it to an external **knowledge base** through a **retriever** component.
-This allows the LLM to access up-to-date or domain-specific information that was not part of its training data.

-## 3.1 Key Components

-**1. LLM (Large Language Model):**
-   Generates the final response based on the user’s query and any additional retrieved information.

-**2. Knowledge Base:**
-   A database of trusted and relevant documents — such as company policies, research papers, or other useful text — that the system can search.

-**3. Retriever:**
-   The component that searches the knowledge base to find the most relevant documents related to the user’s query.

-## 3.2 How RAG Works (Step-by-Step)

-1. **User Input:**
-   The user types a prompt (e.g., *"Why are hotels in Vancouver expensive this weekend?"*).

-2. **Retrieval Phase:**
-   The **retriever** queries the **knowledge base** and fetches relevant documents.

-3. **Augmentation Phase:**
-   The system combines (or *augments*) the user’s original prompt with the retrieved information, forming an **augmented prompt**.
-   Example:
-   > “Answer the following question: Why are hotels in Vancouver so expensive this weekend?
-   > Here are five relevant articles that may help you respond…”

-4. **Generation Phase:**
-   The augmented prompt is sent to the **LLM**, which generates a response using both its internal knowledge and the retrieved context.

-5. **Response:**
-   The user receives an accurate, up-to-date, and context-aware answer — with a similar user experience to interacting with a normal LLM, though with slightly more latency.

-## 3.3 Advantages of RAG

-1. **Access to External Information:**
-   Enables LLMs to use information not available during their training (e.g., company data, private documents, recent news).

-2. **Reduces Hallucinations:**
-   Grounding the LLM’s responses in retrieved, factual data reduces the chance of generating false or generic content.

-3. **Keeps Models Up to Date:**
-   Updating the **knowledge base** (instead of retraining the model) ensures that the system always has access to current information.

-4. **Supports Source Citation:**
-   RAG systems can include source citations in the augmented prompt, allowing the LLM to reference them in its answers and improve transparency.

-5. **Improved Efficiency:**
-   The **retriever** focuses on finding relevant facts, while the **LLM** focuses on generating natural, coherent text — allowing each to perform its strongest role.